-Bratislava, Slovakia –National flags are an eloquent token of a country’s historical roots, cultural standing and political aspirations.
+Bratislava, Slovakia – National flags are an eloquent token of a country’s historical roots, cultural standing and political aspirations.
 They are, in other words, a concentrated version of a nation’s complex and changing identity.
 This is why Kafkadesk decided to explore the meaning of Central European flags and shed some light on the significance of symbols you might encounter on an every-day basis.
+In the spotlight today: the Slovak flag.

 The flag of Slovakia is made up of three horizontal stripes of white, blue and red, charged with a shield – located left to centre – containing a white double cross rising from three blue hills.